briankhoi/obsidian-notes/UCSC/CSE182/SQL.md

 ```

 **Modifying a Table**
-In general, use the "alyer" keyword
+In general, use the "ALTER" keyword
 ```SQL
 # adding a new column to the table
 ALTER TABLE MovieStar ADD phone CHAR(16);